stefan-sinnige/prontoscript/README.md

 The ProntoScript engine provided here is a re-implementation that is able to run on most modern devices that support a C++ compiler and POSIX compliant libraries.
-This include Linux, MacOS and (with some slight modifications due to POSIX) Windows as well.
+This includes Linux, MacOS and (with some slight modifications due to POSIX) Windows as well.

 ## Building

 The original JavaScript source code tar ball has only a partial build system and has therefore been changed by adding an autoconf/automake based build system.
-In general, building the prontoscript would consists of
+In general, building the prontoscript would consist of
 ```
 autoreconf -fiv
 ./configure --disable-dependency-tracking